-While most of Coconut gets its inspiration simply from trying to make functional programming work in Python, additional inspiration came from Haskell, CoffeeScript, F#, and patterns.py.
+Thought Coconut syntax is primarily based on that of Python, Coconut also takes inspiration from Haskell, Coffee-Script, F#, and patterns.py.

 3.2 Try It Out

 If you want to try Coconut in your browser, check out the online interpreter.